colost8rams/Listing-Template/README.md

 Any feedback would be greatly appreciated!

 NOTES:
-The CSS would normally be a separate file, but I have been told that Ebay prefers the CSS in your listing to be in the html document, not linked.
+~~The CSS would normally be a separate file, but I have been told that Ebay prefers the CSS in your listing to be in the html document, not linked.~~ **FIXED!** :smile:

-NEED HELP!:  The image gallery seems to be working OK, but I am pretty sure my code violates pretty much all convention.
-Is there a better way to do this that does not require javascript?  (another ebay requirement).
+~~NEED HELP!:  The image gallery seems to be working OK, but I am pretty sure my code violates pretty much all convention.
+Is there a better way to do this that does not require javascript?  (another ebay requirement).~~ **FIXED!** :smile: